-A £30M store optimisation programme, to improve store performance, enhance the customer experience and increase sales opportunities
+This store optimisation case study describes our insights and analytical data was used in a £30M store refurbishment programme, to improve store performance, enhance the customer experience and increase sales opportunities

 Online is dead, long live the store!
 Sounds crazy but facts have lead me to believe that bricks and mortar are here to stay and online ONLY retailers aren’t.
 Customers want to see, feel and try out products and take them home immediately.
 Visits have dropped, but because of digital, each trip becomes more purposeful.
 Customers know what they want and are more likely to buy when they step into a real store.
 Online does not change the volume and speed of consumption – all this stuff we want to buy must be stored somewhere.
 Without stores, we need bigger warehouses.
 Unless you’re Amazon, online ONLY retailers are doomed!